OccupyMars2025/Protenix/docs/infer_json_format.md

 * `name`: A string representing the name of the inference job.
 * `sequences`: A list of dictionaries that describe the entities (e.g., proteins, DNA, RNA, small molecules, and ions) involved in the inference.
 * `covalent_bonds`: An optional list of dictionaries that define the covalent bonds between atoms from different entities.
-* `constraint`: An optional directory for providing constraints to enable additional specified structural information
+* `constraint`: An optional list of dictionaries for providing constraints to enable additional specified structural information

 Details of `sequences` and `covalent_bonds` are provided below.